griptape-ai/griptape-docs/docs/griptape-framework/structures/tasks.md

 * `structure`: the structure that the task belongs to.
 * user defined context variables

-Depending on the Structure that is running the task, additional [context](../../reference/griptape/structures/structure.md#griptape.structures.structure.Structure.context) variables will be added.
+Additional [context](../../reference/griptape/structures/structure.md#griptape.structures.structure.Structure.context) variables may be added based on the Structure running the task.
 ```python
 from griptape.structures import Agent
 from griptape.tasks import PromptTask